 CIT Applications are passed out during the summer at camper information sessions and on Check-Out days to those who are interested.
 Please contact the office if you need an application mailed to you at a later time.

 There is no deposit needed with the application.
 CIT applications are due in the office by OCTOBER 15TH.
-Notification letters are mailed in early winter.
+Notification letters are mailed November 15th.